skyscrapers/documentation/kubernetes/vault.md

 `vault write concourse/<your-concourse-team-name>/your-secret value1=this-is-the-first-secret value2=this-is-the-second-secret`

+> [!CAUTION]
-**Caution - if a secret has multiple key-value pairs, they all have to be defined in each `vault write` command, as Vault overwrites the whole secret.**
+> If a secret has multiple key-value pairs, they all have to be defined in each `vault write` command, as Vault overwrites the whole secret.

 As an example, we set a username and password for a secret.
 Then we want to update the password, but if the username is not included, the secret will only have the password.